Causal Inferences in Small Area Estimation

-Then to estimate the area specific average treatment effects for unplanned domains we propose a modification of the Double Robust Inverse Probability Weighting estimator based on the estimated propensity scores and predicted outcomes \citep{Rosenbaum1983, Hahn1998}.
-As case study to apply the proposed methodology, we consider the following substantive policy issue.
-Suppose policy makers are interested in evaluating the impact of temporary employment contracts on the economic insecurity of households, with potential consequences on consumption behaviour, life satisfaction and well-being in general.
-The increase in non-standard forms of employment in many countries appears to have contributed to rising in-work poverty \citep{Euro17,Cret2013}.
-The development of forms of flexible employment may have both positive and negative consequences.
-On the one hand it is expected to increase employment and reduce unemployment.
-On the other hand, this is often associated with greater economic insecurity and poorer working conditions.
-Relatively little research has been dedicated to the link between job instability and subjective poverty.
-According to some scholars, temporary as opposed to permanent employment contributes to lower general life satisfaction and well-being and a worse perceived household income situation. \cite{Scherer2009} investigates the social consequences of insecure employment (fixed-term contracts), taking into account information on current family life, future family plans and general well-being.
-The analysis, for Western European countries, confirms that insecure employment is accompanied by more problematic social and family situations.
-These negative consequences are partly shaped by the specific institutional context (welfare state and labour market conditions). \cite{Filandri2018}, using the 2014 Italian wave module of the EU-SILC (EU Statistics on Income and Living Conditions) survey, find that subjective poverty is associated with instability of household members’ job contracts, with effects on other life domains, such as well-being, adequate level of consumption, social integration.
+Then to estimate the area specific average treatment effects for unplanned domains we propose a modification of the Inverse Probability Weighting estimator based on the estimated propensity scores and predicted outcomes \citep{Rosenbaum1983,Hahn1998} and we prove that it is double robust.